EnterpriseDB/tpa/RELNOTES.md

 - Fix default systemd target for docker containers, so that restarting the container correctly restarts all of its services

+- Specify postgres_host and postgres_port when running pgbench

 ## v20.11 (2020-12-15)